Laparoscopic Ovarian Cystectomy Set – Complete Solution for Minimally Invasive Ovarian Cyst Removal

 Clinical Applications

-• Total and subtotal hysterectomy procedures
+• Organ preservation and retrieval procedures

 • Insert laparoscopic trocars to establish working ports.